Vector-relation configurations and plabic graphs: Configurations on plabic graphs

 \begin{proof} We can define a linear map $\phi$ via $\phi(e_w) = v_w$ for all $w \in W$.
 As $v_1,\ldots, v_n$ span $V$, this map is surjective.
 Any given row of $K$ is indexed by some $b \in B$, and equals $\sum_w K_{bw}e_w$.
 As such it gets mapped to $\sum_w K_{bw}v_w$ which equals zero by relation $R_b$.
 So $\row(K) \subseteq \ker(\phi)$.
 But

 since $K$ is full rank and

 since $\phi$ is surjective so $\ker(\phi) = \row(K)$. \end{proof}

 The previous establishes that a configuration in this setting is completely determined by $K$.
-More precisely, $K$ determines a configuration in the ambient space $\mathbb{C}^N / \row(K)$ whose vectors are projections of the coordinate vectors and which is isomorphic to any other configuration giving rise to $K$.
+More precisely, say two vector-relation configurations on the same graph are isomorphic if \begin{itemize} \item there is an isomorphism of their ambient spaces that identifies corresponding (at the same white vertex) vectors, and \item the corresponding (at the same black vertex) relations are equal. \end{itemize} Then, $K$ determines a configuration in the ambient space $\mathbb{C}^N / \row(K)$ as above whose vectors are projections of the coordinate vectors and which is isomorphic to any other configuration giving rise to $K$.

 \begin{lemma} Let $\v \in \mathcal{C}_G$ and let $S = \{w_1,\ldots, w_k\} \subseteq W$.
 Then

 where $\lambda$ is a nonzero scalar not depending on $S$ and $\Delta_J$ denotes the determinant of a submatrix consisting of all rows and a specified set $J$ of columns of a matrix. \end{lemma}